midwayjs/midway/docs/en/guide.md

 * TypeScript code is located in `src/`, and built out `dist/`.
 * The original `app/` is moved to `src/app/`.
-* It is suggested that write your business logic to the `lib/`, such as `lib/service`.
+* It is suggested that write your business logic to other directories, such as `/service`.

 ```plain
 ➜  midway6-test tree -I node_modules